dillson/jw-workshop/README.md

 git push -u origin master
 ```

-These commands add, commit, and push these changes to your online repository for the pipeline to read later
+These commands add, commit, and push these changes to your online repository for the pipeline to read later.
+**Stay in this folder for the next steps**

 ## Helm Chart for CloudBees Core on VMware Kubernetes Engine (VKE) - based on [This repo by Jeff Fry](https://github.com/cloudbees/core-helm-vke)